matgarate/dustpy_module_backreaction/README.md

 If you use this module, please cite [Garate et al.(2020)](https://ui.adsabs.harvard.edu/abs/2020A%26A...635A.149G/abstract)

-This module is currently being implemented into the [Dustpylib](https://github.com/stammler/dustpylib) under the `dustpylib.dynamical.backreaction` module.
+This module is currently being implemented into the [Dustpylib](https://github.com/stammler/dustpylib) under the `dustpylib.dynamical.backreaction` module, with additional documentation and examples.